kszenes/PorousConvection.jl/README.md

 ## Implementation

-The method consists of essentially 5 kernels for computing the various fields (as well as 2 additional kernels for implementing the boundary conditions).
+Our implementation consists of essentially 5 kernels for computing the various fields (as well as 2 additional kernels for implementing the boundary conditions).
 The 5 kernels compute the following fields:
 - Pressure kernels:
   - `compute_flux_p_3D!`: Darcy Flux
   - `update_Pf_3D!`: Updates pressure using the Darcy flux